zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 All the dynamics are unsurged by the name of the surface.
 Most Untold Collections Collectoryuni name- Many people float with their own names.
 Many disks are made of surface names.
 Most of the properties The clash of Alunay is the blackout of the clash.
-“Mothers” is a Pharabaja who came to be a proctator who left this plant People who have a glow.
+"Mothers" is a Pharabaja who came to be a proctator who left this plant People who have a glow.
 Brahmina is a man who humiliates some other Bamuno.
 If the ruthagjanayas say in a certain ragahiya by some malice